 The weather has certainly changed lately, and winter seems to be well and truly setting in.
 When not at work, I love taking my Labrador for long walks, however walking in the rain and the wind isn’t always the most enjoyable thing to do!
 That got me thinking: what activities can you do when the weather is rainy and miserable with your elderly relatives/clients with dementia to keep them occupied and stimulated mentally and physically in the comfort of their warm and cosy home?
-Here are a few ideas, have fun!
+We spoke to our live-in carers who came up with a few wonderful ideas;

 Card making Making your own cards can be a very enjoyable activity: fold a piece of A4 card in half then make sure you have lots of materials ready to decorate it with.
 For example, use old wildlife magazines, gift paper or wallpaper to create a collage, get out the paints, coloured pencils, tissue paper and stickers.
 You could also use smaller items to stick on the front, such as buttons and ribbons.